 Director LNG, Hydrogen, CCUS

-Norwegian industrial actors have produced and utilized hydrogen in large scale since 1927.
-Companies like Norsk Hydro developed their own electrolyser technologies that are today used all around the world.
+Norwegian industrial actors have produced and utilized hydrogen in large scale since 1927, with companies like Norsk Hydro developing electrolyser technologies that now are used all around the world.

 Today, hydrogen technologies, solution providers and projects in Norway are emerging across the entire value chain, including;

-Norway has extensive experience with CCS, both capture, transport, offshore storage and injection/monitoring with projects like Sleipner and Snøhvit having injected CO2 successfully for more than 2 decades.
+Norway has extensive experience with CCS across capture, transport, offshore storage and injection/monitoring, with projects like Sleipner and Snøhvit having injected CO2 successfully for more than 2 decades.

-In February 2021, Norway took FID on the Longship project capturing CO2 from industrial sources and transport and storage in Northern Lights project, the world’s first open-source CO2 transport and storage infrastructure.
-Through these initiative, a lot of technologies/solutions have emerged and ongoing R&D is high on the agenda.
+In February 2021, Norway progressed the Longship project; capturing CO2 from industrial sources and transport.
+The storage element, also known as Northern Lights, will be the world’s first open-source CO2 transport and storage infrastructure.
+Through these initiatives, various technologies/solutions have already emerged and ongoing R&D is high on the agenda.